-The standard suite of sensors on moored buoys samples wind speed, peak gust (e.g. 3 to 5 second gust depending on national requirements); wind direction; barometric pressure; air temperature; water temperature; and non-directional ocean wave energy spectra, from which significant wave height and peak (or average) wave period are determined.
-For tsunameters, water-column height is the standard measurement.
+The standard suite of sensors on operational metocean moored buoys measure wind speed, peak gust (e.g. 3 to 5 second gust depending on national requirements), wind direction, barometric pressure, air temperature, water temperature, and significant wave height and peak (or average) wave period.
+Some buoys also measure (directional or non-directional)wave energy spectra.

 4.3.1 Atmospheric pressure

 Atmospheric pressure and its variability in both time and space are crucially important for numerical weather prediction and for analysis and forecasting.
-Most buoys measure atmospheric pressure by means of digital aneroid barometers.
+Most buoys measure atmospheric pressure by means of digital barometers.
 Pressure is found from the electrical capacitance across parallel pressure-sensitive plates.
-The capacitance between the plates increases as pressure increases.
+The capacitance between the plates increases as pressure increases., which changes the voltage output from which the pressure is determined.
 The following pressure measurements are made:

-(a) Station pressure is the actual measurement made by the barometer at the station elevation in hPa.
+(a) Station pressure is the actual measurement made by the barometer on the moored buoy in hPa.
 In some cases two barometers may be used and their values averaged.

-(b) Sea-level pressure is the pressure reduced to sea level from the station pressure in units of hPa.
-For buoys deployed at sea this is very close to the station pressure.
-A large difference is observed between sea-level pressure and station pressure from buoys deployed in lakes at high elevations.
+(b) Sea-level pressure is the pressure reduced to sea level from the measurement height in units of hPa.
+For moored buoys deployed at sea this is very close to the station pressure.
+However, there can be a large difference between sea-level pressure and station pressure from buoys deployed in lakes at high elevations.
 The conversion to sea-level pressure is made using the procedures described in WBAN (United States Weather Bureau, 1963).

 Many buoys that are deployed in regions subject to hurricanes or intense low-pressure systems have the capability of measuring supplemental 1 min average pressure data.
-These data are recorded after the hourly pressure data fall below a predetermined threshold (e.g. .1 008 hPa in the tropics).
+These data are recorded after the hourly pressure data fall below a predetermined threshold (e.g. 1 008 hPa in the tropics) The semi-diurnal pressure variation could be used for detection of cyclone.
+As air pressure exhibits two peaks and two low values in a day.
+The highest and the lowest pressure values are almost repeated at the same time during the semi-diurnal oscillations.
+The reduction in semi-diurnal oscillation during a cyclone passage could be utilised in detecting a cyclone/low pressure system.
+This method can improve the cyclone detection algorithm,

 Supplemental pressure data are identified as follows:

 (a) The minimum 1 min barometric pressure in hPa from the primary (and secondary if one is installed) barometer is the minimum 1 min mean barometric pressure for the entire hour;

-(b) The time is the minute within the hour that the minimum pressure occurred.4.3.2 Wind measurements
+(b) The time is the minute within the hour that the minimum pressure occurred.

+Wind can often cause dynamic changes of pressure which affects the reading of barometer.
+The inlet port of the barometer should be placed at location with minimal effect of wind.
+The barometric pressure is generally measured from the inlet port located at 3 m from the sea surface

+4.3.2 Wind measurements

 Wind measurements are one of the most important measurements made from moored buoys.
 They are essential for the marine weather forecaster.